heim/whatnosql/neo4j.md

 ## Is a good fit for:

-Highly relational data, social networks or graph-like data structures.
+Highly relational data, social networks, fraud detection or general graph-like data structures.
+Queries should always start in a small set of nodes and traverse the database from there.

 ## Limitations